eye-square/docs/plugins/webhooks.md

 In-context provides plugins the options to listen to webhooks in order to react on events that happen within in-context.

-To setup a webhook you need to provide a `http POST` endpoint that in-context then notifies when system events occur.
+To setup a webhook you need to provide an `http POST` endpoint that in-context then calls when system events occur.
+The call includes information about the event that can be used to process it.

 *example webhook definition*